BradleyCodeU/bradleycodeu.github.io/_aicc/u05_arrays_of_arrays/battleshipRegression/instructions.md

   let goodSquaresTotal = 0;
   for (let y = 0; y < GRID_SIZE; y++) {
     for (let x = 0; x < GRID_SIZE; x++) {

+      // use y = mx + b to calculate the line's y location
+      // HINT: use the slope and intercept parameters const lineY = ???; // TODO

       // using the distance function, get the distance
-        // between the current x,y and the x, y = mx + b
-        // HINT: use the slope and intercept parameters const distFromLine = ???; // TODO
+      // between the point (x,y) and the line's point (x,lineY) const distFromLine = ???; // TODO

       if (distFromLine <= LINE_TOLERANCE) {
         goodSquaresTotal++;
       }